New clinical trial for MA withdrawal support

 What's involved

-You'll be given either the medication we are testing or a placebo in incrementally smaller doses over the 7 days.
+During this time, you’ll receive either the study medication or a placebo.
+The medication or placebo is given in gradually reducing doses over the 7 days.

-You'll also have access to the usual standard of care for withdrawal treatment (including psychosocial support) to help manage your symptoms.
+Throughout your stay, you’ll continue to have access to the usual standard of care for withdrawal, including psychosocial support, to help manage your symptoms.

 What's involved

-You'll be given either the medication we are testing or a placebo in incrementally smaller doses over the 7 days.
+During this time, you’ll receive either the study medication or a placebo.
+The medication or placebo is given in gradually reducing doses over the 7 days.

-You'll also have access to the usual standard of care for withdrawal treatment (including psychosocial support) to help manage your symptoms.
+Throughout your stay, you’ll continue to have access to the usual standard of care for withdrawal, including psychosocial support, to help manage your symptoms.

 Take part in this study